saw-leipzig/csv2cmi/README.md

 You have to name your columns as follows:
 * name of the sender: "sender"
 * name of the addressee: "addressee"
-* IDs of the named person: "senderID" and "addresseeID"
+* IDs of the named person or organization: "senderID" and "addresseeID" (this is essential for *correspSearch*)
 * the date, when the letter has been sent: "senderDate"

 You may provide places as additional information: